Top 10 Non-Human Identity (NHI) Security Tools of 2026

 - Coverage breadth is competitive but rarely best-in-class on any specific surface

-- Brand recognition trails the established competitors
+- Brand recognition trails the established competitors, though that gap narrows as competitors get absorbed into larger platforms

 Universal NHI Fabric